-Rohan Alexander is an assistant professor at the University of Toronto, Canada, jointly appointed in Information and Statistical Sciences.
-He is also a faculty affiliate at the Schwartz Reisman Institute for Technology and Society.
+Rohan Alexander is an assistant professor at the University of Toronto in Information and Statistical Sciences.
+He is also a faculty affiliate at the Schwartz Reisman Institute for Technology and Society, a senior fellow at Massey College, and the assistant director of CANSSI Ontario.
 He holds a PhD in Economics from the Australian National University where he was supervised by John Tang (chair), Martine Mariotti, Tim Hatton, and Zach Ward.

-He is married to Monica Alexander and they have a 2-year-old.
-He probably spends too much money on books, and certainly too much time at libraries (in a pre-COVID world).
+He is married to Monica Alexander and they have two children.
+He probably spends too much money on books, and certainly too much time at libraries.
 If you have any book recommendations of your own, then he’d love to hear them.